petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 some code will just not last forever.
 Technologies like Docker can help us a lot here, but we need to be realistic.

+Reproducibility is most valuable at the present time of the work being done.
+It can help them ensure researchers don't make mistakes.
+It can help speed up peer review.
+It can help ensure all team members can effectively work on the same project.

+Sometimes it might not even be that valuable later on, since value comes in reusability.

+## On reusability

+Researchers should do some product management work to ensure they are delivering value to the world.

+I feel like I've said a word too many times and now I forget the meaning.

 The wrong abstraction is worse than no abstraction.